 • Facilitated connections between our Sustainabilty Board and the Sloans Lake Park Foundation around a shared commitment toward the protection of Sloans Lake

-• Worked with City Manager and Edgewater Police Department to secure and distribute free gun safety locks for community members
+• Worked with City Manager and Edgewater Police Department to secure and distribute free gun safety locks for community members and helped lead support for sponsoring a county-wide safe surrender (gun buyback) event

 • Advocated with residents of Depew street for mitigation of Depew’s traffic hazards